weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/v2_v3_migration.md

 2. Upgrade Weaviate to a compatible version
     - Weaviate `1.23.7` is required for `v4.4.1`.
 Generally, we recommend you use the latest versions of Weaviate and the client.

-3. Make sure you have the correct Typescript configuration if you're using Typescript
+3. Make sure you have the correct TypeScript configuration if you're using TypeScript
     -

 <details>